• Skip to primary navigation

 Notes

 1. Pasta shape: This comes down to personal preference.
-I personally like long pasta shapes like linguine or spaghetti with pesto, but feel free to choose the shape you fancy.
+I like long pasta shapes like linguine or spaghetti with pesto, but feel free to choose the shape you fancy.

 2. Pasta cooking water: Make sure you reserve a cup of starchy pasta water before draining.
 You can add it to the cooked pesto linguine to get the pesto saucy and juicy.